code-423n4/2023-05-maia/README.md

 Update [PoolAddress.sol](lib/v3-periphery/contracts/libraries/PoolAddress.sol) with correct INIT_CODE_HASH according to latest build.
 This has to be run everytime UniswapV3Pool is compiled.

-The following example runs a scirpt using a python virtual environment:
+The following example runs a scirpt using a python virtual environment in Linux:
 ```bash
 python3 -m venv venv
 source venv/bin/activate